-Michelle Gulino is the Director of Legal & Programs at the Human Rights Foundation, where she oversees and manages the organization’s portfolio of programs.
-Michelle previously worked on sustainable development and advocacy issues pertaining to international women’s human rights across Sub-Saharan Africa, and provided direct relief services for trafficking survivors.
-She holds a J.D. from Georgetown University Law Center, an M.Litt in International Security Studies from the University of St Andrews, and graduated Phi Beta Kappa with a double B.A. in Political Science and Romance Languages & Literatures from Johns Hopkins University.
-Michelle’s opinions have been featured in international media outlets, including The Washington Post, BBC, The Independent, and CNN, and she has served as a guest speaker on matters ranging from humanitarian crises in Africa to the Kremlin’s political prisoners.
+Michelle Gulino is the director of legal and programs at the Human Rights Foundation, where she oversees and manages the organization’s portfolio of programs.
+Michelle previously worked on sustainable development and advocacy issues pertaining to international women’s human rights across Sub-Saharan Africa and provided direct relief services for trafficking survivors.
+She holds a law degree from Georgetown University Law Center, a Master of Letters in international security studies from the University of St Andrews, and graduated Phi Beta Kappa with a double Bachelor of Arts in political science and romance languages and literature from Johns Hopkins University.
+Michelle’s opinions have been featured in international media outlets, including The Washington Post, BBC, The Independent, and CNN.
+She has served as a guest speaker on matters ranging from humanitarian crises in Africa to the Kremlin’s political prisoners.